THIYAGU22/Observability-P3-Dashboard/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 * Service latency should be less than 30 ms and consistenly improving the performance of all service calls

+* Resource Saturation - usage of resources by a particular service, running over the limits of consumption to be scaled horizontally (updating its replicas)

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.